-One reason why a car might be shaking and showing an EPC warning light is due to a problem with the ignition coil.
+One reason why a car might be shaking and showing an vw tiguan EPC light car shaking warning light is due to a problem with the ignition coil.
 Basically, the ignition coil’s job is to change the low power from the car battery into the high power needed to spark the fuel in the spark plugs.

 Thus, if the coil is broken or isn’t working right, this important step can’t happen properly.
 This might cause the fuel in the engine’s cylinders not to ignite the right way, leading to the engine running rough and making the car shake.